davidgasquez/handbook/content/rationality.md

 - Beware of cases where the decision lies in the hands of people who would gain little personally, or lose out personally, if they did what was necessary to help someone else.
 They have no skin in the game and no incentives.
   - [The decision makers shouldn't have competing incentives with the decision outcome](https://www.youtube.com/watch?v=Rwxkqno1PTc).
 - You have a plan.
 A time-traveller from the future appears and tells you your plan failed.
 Which part of your plan do you think is the one that fails?
 Fix that part.
+- If you’re in between two decisions, don’t half-ass both of them!
+Do one 100%, then do the other 100%.
 - People reason more wisely about other people's problems than about their own.
 - When you share something, add the level of confidence you have on it.
 - [Understand your personal stance on the tradeoff of compromise versus purity](https://vitalik.ca/general/2020/11/08/concave.html).
 Given a choice between two alternatives, often both expressed as deep principled philosophies, do you naturally gravitate toward the idea that one of the two paths should be correct and we should stick to it, or do you prefer to find a way in the middle between the two extremes?